 - Ensures that the propagation of action potential happens in one direction [Unidirectional, one-way].
 For example, after action potential is propagated from point A to point B in the picture below, point A starts repolarizing, preventing any new action potential (relative refractory period).
-This assures the movement of the action potential in one direction, allows the neuron to adjust briefly for the propagation of the next stimulus, and limits the amount of action potentials sent per minute.) - If an impulse is initiated at the cell body of a neuron as well as at the axon terminal simultaneously, there will be no surpassing of the impulse due to the presence of the refractory period.
+This assures the movement of the action potential in one direction, allows the neuron to adjust briefly for the propagation of the next stimulus, and limits the amount of action potentials sent - If an impulse is initiated at the cell body of a neuron as well as at the axon terminal per minute.)